hzhou849/unh_csci/CSCI_6622 - Database Systems/Lecture 3 - Special Operators and Clauses/README.md

 ON Emp.ManagerID = Manager.ID
 ORDER BY Emp.FirstName ASC;
 ```
-* Write a statement that selects lesson datetime, horse ID, and the student's first and last name.
+* EXAMPLE 3:  Write a statement that selects lesson datetime, horse ID, and the student's first and last name.
 Order the results in ascending order by lesson datetime, then by horse ID.
 Unassigned lesson times (student ID is NULL) should not appear.
 ```sql
 SELECT LessonSchedule.LessonDateTime,
     LessonSchedule.HorseID,